TOP TAKEAWAYS FROM FORCAM’S SMART FACTORY WORLD SYMPOSIUM

 4. Growing Interest in Predictive Maintenance

 Now more than ever, manufacturers are interested in predictive maintenance technologies.
-We like to think it is because of advances in our company’s technology, as well as improved marketing and sales campaigns.
+We at Predictronics like to think it is because of advances in our company’s technology, as well as improved marketing and sales campaigns.
 In reality, it may have more to do with an overall industry trend and interest in the benefits of predictive maintenance.
-The level of excitement and interest surrounding this topic is much higher than it was only two years ago.
+Still, the level of excitement and interest surrounding this topic is much higher than it was only two years ago.

 For more information and weekly updates, follow Predictronics: